 Transmission from the master device starts when the master device receives an INT0 interrupt request.
 One frame of data is transmitted from the master device three times.
-Then one frame of data is transmitted from the slave device three times.
+Then one frame of data is transmitted from the slave device to the master device three times.